 Chiari malformation occurs when part of the brain called the cerebellum develops in an abnormal position.
 The cerebellum is at the base of the brain and normally sits above the opening in the base of the skull through which the spinal cord passes.
-In the case of chiari malformation, part of the cerebellum protrudes through the opening and into the spinal canal.
+In Chiari malformation, part of the cerebellum protrudes through the opening and into the spinal canal.

-In some cases, chiari malformation causes no symptoms and may go undetected.
-In more severe cases, pressure on the cerebellum, which controls balance, results in a range of symptoms.
+In some cases, Chiari malformation causes no symptoms and may go undetected.
+In more severe cases, pressure on the cerebellum, which controls balance, results in various symptoms.
 In the most severe cases, symptoms and complications can be life-threatening.

 Symptoms of Chiari Malformation

-Symptoms associated with chiari malformation vary depending on the severity of the condition and the part of the cerebellum and other tissues that are affected.
+Symptoms associated with Chiari malformation vary depending on the severity of the condition and the part of the cerebellum and other affected tissues.
 Common symptoms include:

 - Neck pain